juan10-coder/ESP32-Ultrasonic-MQTT-Car/README.md

 ## Abstract

-En este proyecto se diseña e implementa una arquitectura IoT para un carro controlado por ESP32.
+This project designs and implements an IoT architecture for a car controlled by ESP32.
-El sistema:
+The system:
-- Acepta comandos HTTP para moverse en distintas direcciones (adelante, atrás, izquierda, derecha).
+- Accepts HTTP commands to move in different directions (forward, backward, left, right).
-- Publica cada acción en un tópico MQTT de control.
+- Publishes each action in an MQTT control topic.
-- Simula lecturas de distancia mediante un mock del sensor ultrasónico HC-SR04, que genera valores aleatorios realistas y los envía a un tópico MQTT distinto cada cierto tiempo.
+- Simulates distance readings using a mock HC-SR04 ultrasonic sensor, which generates realistic random values and sends them to a different MQTT topic every so often.

-La implementación se desarrolló bajo principios de ingeniería modular, empleando un archivo `config.h` para definir variables de preprocesador y facilitar mantenimiento y portabilidad.
+The implementation was developed under modular engineering principles, using a `config.h` file to define preprocessor variables and facilitate maintenance and portability.

-**Palabras clave:** IoT, ESP32, MQTT, HC-SR04, Arduino, Simulación, Ingeniería IEEE.
+**Keywords:** IoT, ESP32, MQTT, HC-SR04, Arduino, Simulation, IEEE Engineering.

 ---